AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-10](assets/chlimage_1-10.png)

-   If you cancel the upload operation before the files are uploaded, AEM Assets stops uploading the current file and refreshes the content.
+   If you cancel the upload operation before the files are uploaded, [!DNL Experience Manager] Assets stops uploading the current file and refreshes the content.
 However, files that are already uploaded are not deleted.

 ### Serial uploads {#serial-uploads}

-Uploading numerous assets in bulk consumes significant system resources, which can adversely impact the performance of your AEM deployment.
+Uploading numerous assets in bulk consumes significant system resources, which can adversely impact the performance of your [!DNL Experience Manager] deployment.
 Potential bottlenecks can be your Internet connection, read-write operations on disk, web browser limitations on the number of POST requests on concurrent asset upload.
 Bulk upload operation can fails or terminate prematurely.
-In other words, AEM assets may miss some files while ingesting a bunch of files or altogether fail to ingest any file.
+In other words, [!DNL Experience Manager] assets may miss some files while ingesting a bunch of files or altogether fail to ingest any file.

-To overcome this situation, AEM Assets ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.
+To overcome this situation, [!DNL Experience Manager] Assets ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.

 Serial uploading of assets is enabled by default.
 To disable the feature and allow concurrent uploading, overlay the `fileupload` node in CRXDe and set the value of the `parallelUploads` property to `true`.